-You can use business databases such as the ABI/INFORM Collection and Business Source Complete to conduct market research.
+You can use business databases such as ABI/INFORM Collection and Business Source Ultimate to conduct market research.
 Depending on your research topic, there are many different terms that may be useful for your searches.
 These terms include:

 For your research, you may want to combine some of these terms and/or search for variations of the terms.